-On this day in 1865, Warren Gamaliel Harding, the future 29th American president, is born in Corsica, Ohio.
+On November 2, 1865, Warren Gamaliel Harding, the future 29th American president, is born in Corsica, Ohio.

-In 1891, Harding married a spunky divorcee named Florence Mabel Kling De Wolfe.
-Florence was influential throughout Harding's political career and it was at her urging that Harding, who was working as an editor of the Marion Star newspaper, entered politics.
-In fact, she was once quoted as saying, "I know what's best for the President.
-I put him in the White house.
-He does well when he listens to me and poorly when he does not."
+In 1891, Harding married Florence Mabel Kling De Wolfe.
+Florence was influential throughout Harding’s political career and it was at her urging that Harding, who was working as an editor of the Marion Star newspaper, entered politics.
+In fact, she was once quoted as saying, “I know what’s best for the President.
+I put him in the White House.
+He does well when he listens to me and poorly when he does not.”
 With this staunch behind-the-scenes support, Harding was elected to the U.S. Senate in 1915.
-Though this first political success was overshadowed by his 35-year-old son's death from alcoholism and tuberculosis that same year, Harding's rapid rise to political prominence continued, culminating in his election to the presidency in 1920.
+Though this first political success was overshadowed by his 35-year-old step-son’s death from alcoholism and tuberculosis that same year, Harding’s rapid rise to political prominence continued, culminating in his election to the presidency in 1920.

 As president, Harding was a strong supporter of new technologies.
 In 1922, he became the first president to have his voice transmitted by radio when he addressed a crowd at the dedication of a memorial site for Francis Scott Key, the composer of the “Star Spangled Banner.”
 The broadcast heralded a revolutionary shift in how presidents addressed the American public.
 Early in 1923, he installed the first radio in the White House and that June, he recorded a speech on an early “phonograph.”